 East End

-.
+In the afternoon we hopped on a bus for a nice ride to the East End of London.
 This is the home of Cockney speech, Jack the Ripper, beigels along Brick Lane and, of course, that great British soap opera: EastEnders.

 We arrived at a place called Old Spitalfields Market.
 We had been here 10 years before, but now didn’t recognize a thing.
 Built in the 1880s as a wholesale fruit and vegetable market, it became a general market where vendors sold antiques, bric-a-brac, clothing, artwork and the like.
 It was a great place to spend a Sunday afternoon when it got very crowded.
 The run-down market was a special slice of London life.